GuyKabiri/Cuboids-Shearsort-MPI/README.md

 ```

 ### Even Iterations
-In even iterations an even-ranked process is communicates with his right odd-ranked neighbghr.
+In even iterations, an even-ranked process is communicating with his right odd-ranked neighbor.
-If discussing ascending order, the even-ranked process will save the smaller value, while the odd-ranked process will save the greater one.
+In ascending order, the even-ranked process will save the smaller value, while the odd-ranked process will save the greater one.

 ```
     >-<       >-<
 |  3 |  2 |  0 |  1 |
 ```

-So after the iteration the array will look like below:
+So after the iteration, the array will look like below:

 ```
 |  2 |  3 |  0 |  1 |
 ```

 ### Odd Iterations
-In odd iterations an odd-ranked process will communicates with his right even-ranked process.
+In odd iterations, an odd-ranked process will communicate with his right even-ranked process.
-The odd-ranked process will save the smaller value while the even-ranked process will save the grater one.
+The odd-ranked process will save the smaller value while the even-ranked process will save the greater one.

 ```
          >-<
 |  2 |  3 |  0 |  1 |
 ```

-So after the iteration the array will look like below:
+So after the iteration, the array will look like below:

 ```
 |  2 |  0 |  3 |  1 |
 ```

 ### End of Iterations
-At the end of the iterations the array will be as below.
+At the end of the iterations, the array will be as below.

 ```
 |  0 |  1 |  2 |  3 |